OpenMDAO/POEMs/POEM_004.md

 Description
 ===========

 This POEM seeks to integrate `AkimaSplineComp` and `BsplineComp` into a single spline component with an API that is consistent with the two meta model components ([StructuredMetaModel](http://openmdao.org/twodocs/versions/2.9.1/features/building_blocks/components/metamodelstructured_comp.html),  [UnstructuredMetaModel](http://openmdao.org/twodocs/versions/2.9.1/features/building_blocks/components/metamodelunstructured_comp.html) as of 2.9.1).
+Additionally, it will also unify the underlying interpolation routines between `AkimaSplineComp` and `StructuredMetaModel` and define an API for them to be used independently of the components themselves.

 The fundamental difference between the proposed `SplineComp` and the existing `StructuredMetaModelComp` are as follows:

 * `StructuredMetaModel` is used when the user has a known set of x and y training points on a structured grid and wants to interpolate a new y value at a new x location that lies between those points.
 For this component, the user needs an array of training points for each input and output dimension; generally, these remain constant. `StructuredMetaModel` can be used for multi-dimensional design spaces, whereas `SplineComp` is restricted to one input.

-* `SplineComp` is used when a user wants to represent a large dimensional variable as a smaller dimensional variable.
-The smaller dimension is represented by its x and y values which are called control points.
-The larger dimension consists of the interpolated points.
-Typically, the x location of the control points and the interpolated points is known, and the y value at the interpolated point is calculated for each new y at the control point.
+* `SplineComp` is used when a user wants to interpolate to a large array of values from a small array of control points.
+The smaller control points are defined by their x and y values.
+Typically, the x location of the control points and the interpolated points are known a priori, and the y value at the interpolated point is calculated for each new y at the control point.

 With these difference in mind, we crafted the new SplineComp API to have a similar workflow to the StructuredMetaModel Component.